 Mary Ann Mason

-Title: Professor (Emerita), School of Social Welfare; Affiliate, Chief Justice Earl Warren Institute on Law and Social Policy
+Title: Professor of the Graduate School; Co-Faculty Director, Chief Justice Earl Warren Institute on Law and Social Policy

 Email Address: firstname.lastname@example.org